If homeownership is the American Dream, then foreclosure is the national nightmare.

 Fannie Mae and Freddie Mac said eligible homeowners – those who have lost income because of COVID-19 and hold loans backed by the Department of Housing and Urban Development, the Department of Veterans Affairs and the Federal Housing Finance Agency – could have mortgage payments suspended or reduced for up to 12 months, but that ended July 31, 2021.

 The private lending industry, which includes banks, finance companies, servicers and mortgage investors, followed suit.
 It said it would suspend payments if the coronavirus has reduced a homeowner’s income, made them ill or kept them from working.
 Many banks put a hard 12-month deadline on that policy, while some extended it to 18 months.

 If you owe several months of payments, it would be best to contact your lender and see what COVID-19 related financial assistance is still available.

-When You Can’t Pay Your Mortgage
+What Happens If You Can’t Pay Your Mortgage?

 Worse still, allowing your home to go into foreclosure will devastate your credit rating.
 It will impede your ability to borrow and leave a black mark on your credit history that could take years to erase.
 It’s imperative to consider every option to keep the mortgage payments flowing.